Thank you for visiting this section of our website dedicated to referring professionals seeking more information about Origins Recovery Centers.

 An Origins’ Admission Specialist will collect the information necessary to verify your patient’s health benefits as to the extent they will cover our treatment services.
 We pre-authorize care and will inform them of any out-of-pocket expenses that they might incur.
-For patients without health benefits or those whose benefits will only cover a portion of treatment, we offer a number of financing options to help minimize the expense of treatment.

 It varies greatly by individual.
 Our recommended length of stay is between 30 to 90 days.
 Long-term sobriety is intimately tied to length of stay, which is why we prefer to have our clients stay for the full 90 days, although we recognize that in some cases this will just not be possible due numerous reasons.
 In cases of the chronically relapsing patient, we often encourage an even longer time in our programs.

 Quite often, the total amount of time spent under the aegis of our care will take the form of a mix of inpatient treatment, treatment step-down program, (“transitions program”) and supervised living within our system of sober houses.
 From there, we offer an extended monitoring and accountability program (MAP) which can continue as long as both the patient and Origins Recovery Centers’ teams perceive a therapeutic benefit for ongoing professional supervision.